SnappyJoeGW2/Elementalist-Simulator/README.md

 ---

+## Math and technical details

+- **Modifier Contributions** are calculated by running the simulation once, then re-running it with a specific modifier disabled (one run per modifier).
+- **Cast times** were manually gathered from `.evtc` logs and are treated as fixed values (even when in-game behavior sometimes vary depending on skill chaining or aftercasts).
+- For **DPS calculations**, "start time" is the first hit event time, not the cast start time.
+"End time" is the end of the last cast event time (not hit time!) or the target death time, whichever is later.
+- Without Quickness, cast times are multiplied by 4/3 (hit times are also affected).
+- **Instant-cast skills** can be fired during another skill's cast window (Shift+click).
+This is handled by marking the instant-cast skill with an offset (in ms) from the start of the **previous** skill's cast window.
+- The tool supports **interrupting Scepter Air/Earth auto-attack**.
+To do this, use Ctrl+click on the skill you want to use, but is currently on cooldown (e.g. Ride the Lightning).
+The tool will cast Arc Lightning / Stone Shards (Air / Earth) to fill the waiting time, but interrupt it once Ride the Lightning is ready to cast.
+- **Skill details** panel below the rotation shows total damage dealt, including condition ticks from this skill (unlike dps logs, which only show strike damage and aggregate each condition type).
+- **Gear optimizer** searches whole combinatory space of gear prefixes, runes, sigils, relics, food, utility, and infusions.
+It uses current rotation to evaluate each build, making it **much heavier** than other optimizers.
+It is advised to use optimizer with 1 prefix selected, but multiple Sigils/Relics (accurate procs), or vice versa.

+---

 If you spot any bugs or have any suggestions, please report them (https://github.com/SnappyJoeGW2/Elementalist-Simulator/issues) or contact me on Discord at https://discord.com/users/327133184665845770 (SnappyJoe#8710).